Ketibansapi/Personal_Rock_Projects/README.md

 ## 2. RLab_UI

 A web template for a team startup project in a lab.
 Using classic HTML and CSS using Bootstrap class.
+Responsive for any other devices.

 <a href="https://github.com/Ketibansapi/RLab_User_Interface">Source code</a> | <a href="https://gallant-lamarr-7fa032.netlify.com/"> Demo link

+## 3. Personal_Portfolio

+Simple portfolio for the works and details information about personal.
+Using HTML5UP template for this website.

+<a href="https://github.com/Ketibansapi/Ketbs_portfolio">Source code</a> | <a href="https://www.dearyherdiano.com"> Demo link

+## 3. Creation_Template

+Implemented Brad couse in bootstrap for building this template.
+A team project static website profile purpose.

+<a href="https://github.com/Ketibansapi/creation_template">Source code</a> | <a href="https://wonderful-roentgen-4e7fdf.netlify.com"> Demo link